badsectorlabs/ludus/docs/docs/deployment-options/proxmox-lxc.md

 internal Chocolatey package.
 This applies in particular to browsers, Office, Visual Studio workloads, and packages that always install their latest release.

-Office 2016, 2019, and 2021 provisioning also queries the GitHub API to choose a package version.
-Visual Studio and Office installers download large payloads from Microsoft.
-Treat those features as online-only unless their tasks and payload sources have been replaced with internal equivalents.
+Set `airgapped_install: true` in `/opt/ludus/config.yml` so Office 2016, 2019,
+and 2021 provisioning uses the pinned Chocolatey package version instead of querying the GitHub API.
+Visual Studio and Office installers still download large payloads from Microsoft unless those vendor sources are mirrored internally.

 For a range that does not need those tools, keep the Windows configuration
 small: